emeijdam/spssio-rs/README.md

 ```

 ## License
-SPSSIO-RS are available under the MIT license.
+SPSSIO-RS is available under the MIT license.
 See the LICENSE file for more info.

 ## Building on and for OSX.
-As far I know, IBM is working on SPSS for Apple Silicon, meanwhile we compile for Rosetta.
+As far as I know, IBM is working on SPSS Statistics for Apple Silicon, so we're currently compiling for Rosetta.

 cargo run --target x86_64-apple-darwin
 cargo build --target x86_64-apple-darwin